CordGenics/SOLARA-BETA/README.md

 ## Q&A

+**is Solara safe?**

+Solara is completely free and open source (**FOSS**) meaning that its source code is **publicablly availble** to read and edit making viruses **IMPOSSIBLE** to obfuscate.
+It is also the longest continously working exploits since 2023.
+Relative to other executors, Solara is the only existing executor that is FOSS.

 **Why do I need to disable AV (Antivirus)**

 Windows Defender falsely flags our software due to its functionality.
 This is common in virtually every single executor existing and defunct such as Krnl,Oxygen U, Kiwi X and much more.
 All Roblox executors need to inject within the roblox process to hide detection by Roblox anticheat (Byfron).
 This isn't a 'defect' isolated to Solara.
 Every single executor existing and defucnt require you to disable AV due to the aforementioned reason.
 This improper flagging is commonly known as a [False Positive]([url](https://support.avira.com/hc/en-us/articles/360002183358-What-is-a-false-positive-Avira-Antivirus-detection))